kontur-contests/icfpc2017-kontur-ru/README.md

   * Game simulator that implements all rules of game.
 It helps us to play with our AI, and determine which are the best
   * Some code to visualiser to better understanding of bot moves during the game
 * Grigory Ovchinnikov
+  * Support of futures in the protocol
+  * Backend of online games statistics service
 * Igor Lukanin
 * Ivan Dashkevich
 * Michael Khrushchev